NewbLuck/zig-wren/README.md

 ```
 and you are ready to go!

-Check `examples/all_the_new_things.zig` for usage (kind of messy).
-Almost every feature is implemented in that file.
+There are lots of examples in the `examples/` directory that covers almost everything needed for embedding.
+Check `basic.zig` to get started.

-There is also `examples/all_the_old_things.zig` which is the original implementation, it shows how to use it in a lower-level manner, or what to do if you need custom callbacks
+The example file `all_the_new_things.zig` is all the separate examples squished into one file, it doesn't have anything new.

-for any of the Wren externals.
+There is also `all_the_old_things.zig` which is based on the C implementation, it shows how to use it in a lower-level manner, or what to do if you need custom callbacks for any of the Wren externals.

-Aside from the above files, Wren's [embedding guide](https://wren.io/embedding/) has everything else you should need to get started integrating Wren into your Zig project.
+Aside from the above files, Wren's [embedding guide](https://wren.io/embedding/) has everything else you need for any topics not covered by the examples.